simplehelm/charts/charts/postgresql/README.md

 ## Requirements

-**Authentication is required**: You must provide either `auth.rootPassword` or `auth.existingSecret`.
+**Authentication is required**: You must provide either `auth.postgresPassword` or `auth.existingSecret`.
 The chart will fail to install without proper authentication configuration.

 If using `auth.existingSecret`, the secret must contain:
 - `postgres-password`: The postgres user password
-- `password`: The password for an additional user (only required if `auth.username` is set)

 ## Migration from bitnami/postgresql

-First, take a backup!
-Use `pg_dump`, take a `VolumeSnapshot` or transcribe the data onto a stone tablet.
-I don't mind how you do it, but please do!

-Now you've done that, as PersistentVolumeClaims are not deleted along with a StatefulSet.
-If you have deployed the Bitnami PostgreSQL Helm chart with reasonably standard settings, it should be possible to uninstall your Helm release and then re-deploy this chart with the same name (but a different values file) without losing any data.
+The Bitnami chart and container image for PostgreSQL has some quite complex behaviour which makes it very difficult to provide a straight migration path.
+Unfortunately in this case, we recommend that you use `pg_dump` and `pg_restore` to migrate between charts.

 ## Values